Atlas6174/blogr-landing-page-main/README.md

 ### Continued development

-The header has an issue.
-If you open or close a dropdown, the page will give you at the start from the page; that's occurs cause the items from the navbar are links, and even the href is empty, the page scroll to the top.
-Thats something to fix.
+Currently, the behvior from the navbar is an click event (both mobile and desktop) but in desktop, may be useful make it a hover event too.
+The issue is that if the user click a dropdown and hover other, the dropdowns will overlap.

 I would be very grateful for some feedback related to the page in general, but specialy related to the navbar and header development and the organization from the whole scss.